-The Burnett Local Marine Advisory Committee (LMAC) covers Burnett and Bundaberg regions, and the coastal and inland area extending from Rocky Point in the north to Burrum Heads in the south.
+The Burnett Local Marine Advisory Committee (LMAC) extends from the Burnett and Bundaberg regions, and the coastal and inland area extending from Rocky Point in the north to Burrum Heads in the south.

 The Burnett area is also known as the Coral Coast, and is a popular tourist destination due to its close proximity to Fraser Island and Hervey Bay.
 The largest centre is the city of Bundaberg, which is the most southerly access point to the Great Barrier Reef.
 The city lies on the Burnett River.

 The area is an important sanctuary for humpback whales on their northern winter migration to breed.
 The coastline hosts a number of significant sea turtle breeding and nesting grounds.

 The main industries in the region comprise facets of the sugar industry including distilling and cane harvester manufacturing, as well as horticulture of small and tree crops such as macadamias, forestry, grazing, fishing and marine, light aircraft manufacturing, metal casting, machining and tourism.

 Local Marine Advisory Committee recent activities

 - Mon Repos Junior Rangers - Purchase of shirts and backpacks for the Junior Rangers who undertake turtle monitoring at Mon Repos.

 - Fish Tags - Purchase of fish tags to allow the Bundaberg Sports Fishing Club to continue their tag and release project.